-Petrified Wood Stone | A Fascinating Mineral
+Petrified Wood | A Fascinating Mineral

-What is Petrified Wood?
+What Exactly is Petrified Wood?

 What's actually taking place to form petrified wood or fossilised wood as it's also sometimes known, is a process called permineralization and although different processes may vary slightly, the final outcome is pretty much the same.
-Permineralization is extremely slow and is believed to take at least 10,000 years from start to finish but there is some research to suggest that under the right conditions it may take place over a much shorter period of time.
-What is known for sure however is that the slower the process the more precise the replication and in some cases the petrified wood can be an almost exact replica of the original organic matter right down to microscopic levels.
-It's not unknown for ring patterns, bark and wood grain of the original tree to be clearly seen and in some cases the replication is so precise that the specific variety of tree can even be identified.
+Permineralization is extremely slow and is believed to take at least 10,000 years from start to finish but there is some research to suggest that under the right conditions, it may take place over a much shorter period of time.
+What is known for sure however is that the slower the process the more precise the replication and in some cases the petrified wood stone can be an almost exact replica of the original organic matter right down to microscopic levels.
+It's not unknown for ring patterns, bark and wood grain of the original tree to be clearly seen and in some cases the replication is so precise the specific variety of tree can even be identified.